Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Construction and properties of

 \end{enumerate} \end{lemma}

-\begin{proof} Note that the proof reduces to a one-dimensional problem, since it suffices to prove the above claims for all the diagonal elements of $\kerG$ independently.
-Hence, let $g$ be any of the diagonal entries of $\kerG$ and remark that $g$ satisfies \eqref{C2}.
-Starting with the proof of $b)$, it follows from \eqref{C2reg} that
+\begin{proof} As in the previous proof, it suffices to prove the above claims for all the diagonal elements of $\kerG$ independently.
+Hence, let $g$ be any of the diagonal entries of $\kerG$ and remark that $g$ satisfies \eqref{C2}. \\ Starting with the proof of $a)$, we have from Lemma \ref{lem:gprime} that $g'(r) = \int_{-\infty}^r g''(u) \dd u$ for $r\leq -1$, so